hoxxep/isitworththetime/README.md

 # Is it worth the time?

 An Astro-based single-page site for computing how much to spend on something that saves you time.
+Based on xkcd #1205: [Is It Worth the Time?](https://xkcd.com/1205/)

 A user inputs their annual salary.
 We then generate a table of how much to spend on time-saving services based on different time horizons.
 The table is effectively a matrix of:
 - How often you do the task: 50/day, 5/day, daily, weekly, monthly, yearly